Italian Eritrea: Fascist era

 Benito Mussolini's rise to power in Italy in 1922 brought profound changes to the colonial government in Eritrea.
-He had inherited the Italian colony of Eritrea, established during the 1890s European "Scramble for Africa".
 After il Duce declared the birth of Italian Empire in May 1936, Italian Eritrea (enlarged with northern Ethiopia's regions) and Italian Somaliland were merged with the just conquered Ethiopia in the new Italian East Africa (Africa Orientale Italiana) administrative territory.
 This Fascist period was characterized by imperial expansion in the name of a "new Roman Empire".

 Eritrea was chosen by the Italian government to be the industrial center of Italian East Africa:

 After the establishment of new transportation and communication methods in the country, the Italians also started to set up new factories, which in turn made due contribution in enhancing trade activities.
 The newly opened factories produced buttons, cooking oil, and pasta, construction materials, packing meat, tobacco, hide and other household commodities.
 In the year 1939, there were around 2,198 factories and most of the employees were Eritrean citizens, some even moved from the villages to work in the factories.
 The establishment of industries also made an increase in the number of both Italians and Eritreans residing in the cities.
 The number of Italians residing in the country increased from 4,600 to 75,000 in five years; and with the involvement of Eritreans in the industries, trade and fruit plantation was expanded across the nation, while some of the plantations were owned by Eritreans.

 The capital of Eritrea experienced a huge increase in population: in 1935 there were only 4,000 Italians and 12,000 Eritreans; in 1938 there were 48,000 Italians and 36,000 Eritreans.
 Historian Gian Luca Podesta wrote that practically Asmara has become an Italian city ("in pratica Asmara era diventata una citta' italiana").